-The crashing and shutting down mostly common on Smart TVs (especially Samsung Smart TVs).
+Crashing and shutting down are mostly common on Smart TVs (especially Samsung Smart TVs).
 The streaming service shuts down and crashes when it is being played for over an hour or even upon startup.
 Later on, the application keeps shutting down and crashing again and again; essentially, becoming useless.

 - What causes Hulu to Shut Down or Crash?